 You may brush your teeth, but avoid swallowing any additional, unnecessary water.
 Refrain from using mouthwash.
 You may apply deodorant on the morning of your procedure.

 Is a colonoscopy painful?

-No, a colonoscopy is not painful!
-During the examination, you will receive pain and sedation medications through an intravenous line.
+No. During the examination, you will receive intravenous pain suppressants and sedation.
 You will not be aware of the procedure and should not experience any pain.

 Is the sedation safe?

 Yes.
 Before the procedure, you will be evaluated by the Anesthesiologist.
 During the procedure, you will be continuously monitored by a Certified Registered Nurse Anesthetists (CRNA) using the latest equipment.

 Our CRNA's may use one of several medicines specifically selected for you based upon your health history.
 Medications commonly used are: Propofol (a sedative), Fentanyl (a narcotic used to control pain), and Versed (a medicine used to promote relaxation).
 This is called Monitored Anesthesia Care, or MAC.
 MAC anesthesia is perfectly suited to a short procedure like gastroscopy or colonoscopy.
 It is quick-acting, very safe, and you feel no pain or embarrassment during the procedure.
 The anesthesia wears off quickly in the recovery room, and unlike many other anesthetic regimens, post-operative nausea and vomiting is quite rare.